sipra1304/Agricultural-Bot/README.md

 # 🌾 Saarthi - AgroBot 🤖

 Saarthi is an AI-powered agricultural chatbot designed to provide comprehensive and actionable advice to farmers.
-Leveraging Google Generative AI and LangChain, Saarthi can answer a variety of questions related to farming practices, crop management, market trends, and government schemes.
+Leveraging Google Generative AI, Saarthi can answer a variety of questions related to farming practices, crop management, market trends, and government schemes.

 ## ✨ Features
 - 🌱 **Expert Agricultural Advice:** Provides detailed guidance on farming practices, pest control, crop management, and more.